ply-ct/ply/docs/topics/values.md

 **Note:** The legacy JSON-format environment variable PLY_VALUES is deprecated

+## Flow Values
+Double-clicking on a blank area in Ply's flow editor canvas opens the configurator for the overall flow.
+Here the Values tab enables you to specify static/initial/input values.
+Values entered here can be static string or expressions to evaluate at runtime.
+Input values can be designated as required according to a static boolean or an expression.

 ## Rowwise Values
 Ply supports [iterative test execution](iterate), which is indicated simply by including a .csv or .xlsx file among `valuesFiles`:
 ```yaml